NikaValerievna/FirstTest/README.md

 # FirstTest
-Transfer money from card to card
+Transfer money from card to card on website of privat24